Stability of Weighted Norm Inequalities: Introduction

 The main problem we consider in this paper is the extent to which the above theorems hold in the setting of \emph{two weight} norm inequalities, and to include more general operators in higher dimensions.
 The complexities inherent in dealing with two weight norm inequalities - mainly that they are no longer characterized simply by $A_{p}$-like conditions or more generally by conditions of `positive nature', but require testing conditions of `singular nature' as well - suggests that we should limit ourselves to consideration of biLipschitz maps.
 Indeed, this much smaller class of maps is much more amenable to current two weight techniques, and allows for a rich theory where stability holds in certain `nice' situations, while failing in small perturbations of these `nice' situations.
+We also show in the appendix that any reasonable group of transformations under which the two weight $A_{2}$ condition is stable is contained in the group of biLipschitz transformations.

 Our analysis will be mainly restricted to the case $p=2$ and iterated Riesz transforms of odd order in $\mathbb{R}^{n}$, where we show that stability of the two weight norm inequality is sensitive to the distinction between doubling and $A_{\infty}$ weights, even when the biLipschitz maps are restricted to rotations of $\mathbb{R}^{n}$.